 Hitting | +0.230918 |

 The above figures are courtesy of blackjack expert Michael Shackleford.
 They indicate that doubling is the best possible choice with A-8 under the above-described playing conditions.
 This is because it earns you more and helps you capitalise on your advantage.
 If you double, every pound you wager on this hand would earn you 46 pence on average.
-By contrast, standing results in profits of around 45 pence whereas hitting earns you only 23 pence per pound wagered.
+By contrast, standing results in profits of around 45 pence, whereas hitting earns you only 23 pence per pound wagered.

 As for soft 20, the hand is always a stand since this is the move that produces the greatest expected value for the player.
-While there is still no risk of busting on the next hit, hitting or doubling on this soft hand are not optimal since very few cards can help you improve to the coveted total of 21.
+While there is still no risk of busting on the next hit, hitting or doubling on this soft hand are not optimal since very few cards can improve you to the coveted total of 21.

-EV of Different Plays for Soft 20 vs. 5 in Multi-Deck S17 Blackjack | |
+EV of Different Plays for Soft 20 vs 5 in Multi-Deck S17 Blackjack | |

 ---|---|